jnarendran/jnarendran.github.io/_projects/egkStructures.md

   </video>
 </div>
 <p align="middle">
-  On the left is an image of a model 2'x2'x2' box of the elastogranul system coated with a silk bioadhesive.
+  On the left is an image of a model 2'x2'x2' box of the elastogranular system coated with a silk bioadhesive.
 On the right is the same box being loaded by a Humvee.
 The image and video are by Farida Mustafa, Self-Assembly Lab, MIT and Amani Campbell, MOSS Lab, Boston University.
 </p>